 A.J.
 Jenks then closed the gap to 4-3 with 3:36 left in the contest, breaking a tie with Kyle Bonis for the most career Kelly Cup Playoff goals in a Walleye uniform in the process.
-Jenks had plenty of room to skate out of the right corner toward the right circle, where he wired a wrist shot into the top right corner.
-With its season on the line, Toledo yanked Pat Nagle for the extra attacker and created chaos in the offensive zone for most of the waning seconds of regulation, but were unable to level the score as Newfoundland held on to win the Kelly Cup in its inaugural campaign.
+Jenks had plenty of room to skate out of the right corner toward the right circle, where he wired a wrist shot underneath the crossbar.
+With its season on the line, Toledo yanked Pat Nagle for the extra attacker and created havoc in the offensive zone for most of the waning seconds of regulation, but could not level the score as Newfoundland held on to win the Kelly Cup in its inaugural campaign.

-Newfoundland regained the momentum and tallied a third goal at the 10:04 mark.
-Kestner gained the zone on the left wing and sent a pass thorough the high slot to Giorgio Estephan at the right circle for a wrister narrowly inside the left post.
+Newfoundland regained the momentum and built a 3-1 lead with 10:04 gone in the second.
+Kestner gained the zone on the left wing and sent a pass through the high slot to Giorgio Estephan at the right circle for a wrister narrowly inside the left post.

 Toledo and Newfoundland each finished 0-for-1 on the power play.
 Nagle and Garteig both recorded 23 saves.